omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Single (list).
 Visitors can select only one, all options are displayed in a list.
 - Multiple (list).
 Visitors can select multiple, all options are displayed in a list.
-- Single Dropdown.
+- Single (dropdown).
 Visitors can select only one, all options are given in a dropdown menu.

 Select the Resource templates that will make up the facets.